Exaether/dotfiles/README.md

 ## for i3 environment:

-i3, i3lock-colors, picom, polybar, rofi, dunst, feh, maim, fontconfig, pulseaudio, xautolock
+i3, ly, i3lock-colors, picom, polybar, rofi, dunst, feh, maim, fontconfig, pulseaudio, xautolock, xclip, xdg-utils

 And maybe others things I've forgotten
-/!\ at least for now, i3lock-colors is fucked up, you'll need to add things to the BKGBUILD before building it (refer to the AUR page, comment section)
+/!\ at least for now, i3lock-colors is fucked up, you'll need to add things to the PKGBUILD before building it (refer to the AUR page, comment section)

 ## for cli: